z0w0/helm/README.md

-   code please submit a pull request and follow the formatting styles set out in the current code: 2 space indents, documentation on every top-level function, favouring monad operators over do blocks, etc.
+   code please submit a pull request and follow the formatting styles set out in the current code: 2 space indents, documentation on every top-level function, favouring monad operators over do blocks when there is a logical flow of data, spaces between operators and after commas, etc. Please also confirm that the code passes under HLint.

-The following is a list of areas I want to tackle in the future, and possible targets that others could try for:
+The following is a list of major issues that need to be tackled in the future:

 * Improve the API.
 See [issue #4](https://github.com/z0w0/helm/issues/4).
-* Backend wise, it would be nice to use GLFW/OpenGL instead of SDL/Cairo.
+* Backend wise, it would be nice to use GLFW/OpenGL instead of SDL/Cairo (at the very least SDL/OpenGL).
   See [issue #1](https://github.com/z0w0/helm/issues/1).
 * Optimizations and testing.
 This is a early release of the engine so obviously little testing or optimizations have been done.